maptiler/maptiler-sdk-js/readme.md

 });
 ```

 Alternativelly, the `apiKey` can be set as Map option intead of in the `config` object.
-Yet, this will still internally propagate to the `config` obejct:
+Yet, this will still internally propagate to the `config` object:
 ```ts
 import * as maptilersdk from '@maptiler/sdk';